 If Italy was so quickly defeated, Hitler would be incredibly vulnerable in Europe.

 Hitler moved quickly to support his ally.
-The German army created a new force called the Afrika Korps, and were put under the command of Major-General Erwin Rommel.
+The German army created a new force called the Afrika Korps and were put under the command of Major-General Erwin Rommel.

 On the 11th of February 1941, the Afrika Korps landed at Tripoli in Libya.
 Very quickly, the British found that they couldn't win as easily against the Germans.

-On the 24th of March 1941, Rommel launched his attack towards to Egypt, and through the use of lighting-fast attacks and flanking maneuvers, the Germans quickly forced the British into a retreat.
+Thanks to his use of lightning-fast attacks and flanking maneuvers, the Germans quickly forced the British into a retreat.

 By the 13th of April, the British had been forced back to the Egyptian border.